 An introductory study of the biological and clinical approaches to immunology.
-This includes discussions of implications and applications of immunobiology in autoimmunity, cancer and tissue transplant.
-Includes one semester hour credit for laboratory sessions.
-Prerequisite: BIOL 2473, 2474, 2475, 3444.
+Discussions center on the mechanisms responsible for various clinical syndromes as well as basic immunological phenomena such as antibody diversity, T cell receptor diversity, antigen presentation, signaling across cellular receptors, and cell activation.
+Includes one semester hour credit for laboratory.
+Prerequisites: BIOL 2473, 2474, 2475, and 3444.